apg-asbmb/apg-asbmb.github.io/supporters.md

 ## Supporters of the Adelaide Protein Group

-Throughout the year the APG hosts a number of free and subsidised events with numerous prizes on offer for our talented research community.
-This is only possible with the support of our awesome sponsors!
+Throughout the year the APG hosts a number of free and subsidised events with numerous prizes on offer for our talented research community; this is only possible with the support of our awesome sponsors!
-You can help as well; when you join the [Australian Society for Biochemistry and Molecular Biology (ASBMB)](https://github.com/), simply selecting '_Adelaide Protein Group_' under related societies will help with funding.

 __Platinum Supporters!__